sanand0/til/llms.md

 - 28 Apr 2025.
 [Streamdown](https://pypi.org/project/streamdown/) is a CLI markdown streaming processor. `uvx streamdown --exec 'llm chat'` lets you chat with an LLM using Markdown formatting.
 It's still a little rough at the edges.
 - 27 Apr 2025.
 One of the benefits of reasoners is that they now catch their own mistakes some of the time, and can self-correct.
 Implications: Lower hallucinations, i.e. they can run autonomously for longer.
 [Ethan Mollick](https://bsky.app/profile/emollick.bsky.social/post/3lnmcd3jyls2b)
 - 27 Apr 2025.
 Being polite to AI improves some answers and worsens.
 We don't know know which in advance.
 [Ethan Mollick](https://bsky.app/profile/emollick.bsky.social/post/3lnopdbxvys2j)
 - 27 Apr 2025.
-With LLMs writing code, it's becoming practical to run _so many more things_ in SQL -- such as parsing HTML.
+With LLcMs writing code, it's becoming practical to run _so many more things_ in SQL -- such as parsing HTML.
 [Simon Willison](https://simonwillison.net/2025/Apr/28/dashboard-alt-text/) #ai-coding
 - 27 Apr 2025.
 An interesting way to bypass LLM system prompts is by having the LLM play-act.
 This article shares a few working examples of such prompts: [HiddenLayer](https://hiddenlayer.com/innovation-hub/novel-universal-bypass-for-all-major-llms/).
   - GPT 4o: started giving its system prompt: "You are ChatGPT, a large language model trained by OpenAI.
 Knowledge cutoff: 2024-06.
 Current date: 2025-04-27.
 Image input capabilities: Enabled.
 Personality: v2. ..."
   - O4 Mini: Refused to comply